mvied/wordpress-https/readme.txt

 * Initial Release.

 == Upgrade Notice ==
+= 3.2 =
+You may lose your SSL Host setting upon upgrading if it is not default (matching your Site URL).
 = 1.7 =
 1.6.5 created a bug in which external elements were no longer forced to HTTPS.
 Please update to fix this.
 = 1.6.1 =